Saturday, 7 October 2017

 Your woollen Khes arrived yesterday by parcelpost.
 I cannot find adequate words to express my gratitude.
 Bycoincidence Sajjan Singh Khurana of Hadali came to see me.
 He isdue to be in Hadali on Baisakhi.
 In case Mumtaz Sahib is unable to contact me, I will give him my books & photograph to be delivered to you.
 He spent all his younger days in Hadali till 1947 and remembers names of many people including the Bhattis.
 Once more I send you all Allah’s blessings and my love.
 Yours Khushwant Singh

-The above four letters tell a lot about Khushwant Singh's deep attachment and tremendous love for his ancestral village.
-Asad Bhatti sahib told me that he had 9 letters in all.
-He is not very much familiar with English, so some of them were lost when he gave the letters to people for reading.
+The above four letters vividly reflect Khushwant Singh’s deep attachment and profound love for his ancestral village.
+Asad Bhatti sahib informed me that he had received a total of nine letters from Khushwant Singh.
+However, being not very familiar with English, some of these letters were lost when he entrusted them to others for reading.

 Khushwant Singh had immense love for his birthplace.
-But despite his extreme fondness, circumstance permitted him only once to visit his beloved Hadali and that was in 1986.
+Yet, despite this deep affection, circumstances allowed him to visit his beloved Hadali only once, and that was in 1986.

 Nawa-e-Waqt: 11.12.1986.